ddragosd/openwhisk-auth-package/README.md

 # experimental-auth-package
-Openwhisk Package for setting up an authentication flow in BladeRunner
+Openwhisk Package for setting up an authentication flow.
+This package supports multiple authentication providers with OAuth2 implementations.

 > STATUS: WORK IN PROGRESS

 ## Logging in Users using an Authentication Sequence

-The end goal is to create an authentication flow that is composed from a sequence of actions:
+The goal is to create an authentication flow that is composed from a sequence of actions:

 ```
-  login -> encrypt -> persist (SET)
+  login -> encrypt -> persist (SET) -> register_my_webhook (not implemented here) -> redirect (not implemented here)
 ```

 * `login` - uses [experimental-openwhisk-passport-auth](https://git.corp.adobe.com/bladerunner/experimental-openwhisk-passport-auth) action.
 * `encrypt` - uses [./action/encrypt.js](action/encrypt.js) to encrypt the Access Token, Refresh Token, and User Profile using Openwhisk Namespace API-KEY.
 * `persist` - uses [experimental-openwhisk-cache-redis](https://git.corp.adobe.com/bladerunner/experimental-openwhisk-cache-redis).
 Other actions leveraging DynamoDB or another Azure storage could be used instead of Redis.

-The end-user needs to be taken through the authentication UI of the corresponding provider.
+The user experience starts with the login action, which takes the end-user through the authentication UI of the corresponding provider.
+Once the login is successful the sequence executes all the actions, and at the end, the last action should redirect the user to a home page.

 ### Installing supporting actions